AethelGame/.github/README.md

-# .github
+# Aethel

-Github configuration for the organization.
+More information later...